Client: Morgan Sindall

 Duration: 56 weeks

 Awarded by Morgan Sindall, Cidon were appointed for the concrete works package to the nine-storey Arts & Media facility, part of the Manchester Metropolitan University.
-The site is located on the former Mabel Tylecote Building on Oxford Road, Manchester.
+The site was located on the former Mabel Tylecote Building on Oxford Road, Manchester.

 A large percentage of the formed faces in this project were specified as fine finish architectural concrete.
 This required a high level of quality control from mix design and batching, to formwork detailing and reinforcement fixing through to placement of concrete and stripping the completed pour.
 Cidon demonstrated their experience with a portfolio of previously completed schemes with similar exposed concrete requirements.